Widnes: Population growth

-Widnes was a small settlement until industrialisation in the 1860s.
-Thereafter it underwent a huge expansion, and the population doubled between 1851 and 1861.
+Widnes was a small settlement until industrialisation in the nineteenth century which led to significant population growth.

 Religion

-In the 2011 census, of the people living in Widnes, 79.9% declared themselves to be Christian, significantly higher than the national average in England of 59.4%.
-13.9% stated that they had "no religion" and 5.3% made no religious claims.
-Those stating their religions as Buddhist, Hindu, Jewish, Islam, Sikh or other amounted to 0.8%.
+In the 2021 census, of the people living in Widnes, 64.3% declared themselves to be Christian, higher than the national average in England of 46.3% but down from 79.9% in 2011.
+29.5% stated that they had "no religion" and 4.7% made no religious claims.
+Those stating their religions as Buddhist, Hindu, Jewish, Islam, Sikh or other amounted to 1.5%.

 The Anglican churches are administered by the Diocese of Liverpool.
 The longest established church is St Luke's Church, Farnworth.
 The other Anglican churches are St Mary's in West Bank, St Paul's in Victoria Square, St John's in Greenway Road and St Ambrose in Halton View Road.
 The Anglicans share the building of St Michael's in Ditchfield Road with Hough Green Methodist Church.
 The Anglicans also share the building of All Saints' in Hough Green Road with the Catholic Church of St Basil's.